gary-peterson/dsa-unit-tests-java-gen/README.md

 Or, to have headless output (console only - no UI), run **unit-tests-headless.sh** after compiling.

-## Running In IDE

-Note: example here is Eclipse -- other IDE's should be similar

-This applies to any archive with name ending in "-For-IDE".

-1. Download archive and extract root directory
-2. You will have probably two subdirectories in the root.
-Each of these is a separate project
-    - File - Open Projects from File System
-      - Choose full path to the first sub-directory
-    - Repeat for the other subdirectory(s)
-    - Note that you may have already loaded a project (like Scorer) with a previous archive in which case you can ignore or update
-3. Find new project in IDE
-4. Copy your package(s) into "src" directory
-5. Copy your factory into "linearpub" package/directory
-6. Find class "_UnitTestLauncher.java"
-7. Run it
-8. See "Using Unit Tests UI" below
-9. You can also find and run "_UnitTestManager.java" for console output

-Note: You should be using **JavaSE-11 or later**

 ## Using Unit Tests UI

 The simple unit test window has three areas: